Find work in Basel with this guide on the current job market, shortage occupations, Swiss work permits, and where to look for jobs in Basel.

 You can read more about how to write a Swiss-style CV and prepare for an interview in Switzerland in Expatica’s guide to applying for a job in Switzerland.
 In addition, tips for applying for jobs in Basel include:

-- Your CV should be no more than two pages, with key information laid out clearly in reverse order and any gaps explained – plus always highlight language ability or qualifications with internationally recognised levels.
+- Your CV should be no more than two pages, with key information laid out clearly in reverse order and any gaps explained – plus always highlight language ability or qualifications with internationally recognized levels.

 - Include a good, business-like photograph (not a holiday snap) with your CV.

-- Your covering letter should be formal and concise and outline your current job, your qualifications for the prospective post, why you’re qualified for it and what you can bring to the role.
+- Your covering letter should be formal and concise and outline your current job, your qualifications for the prospective post, why you’re qualified for it, and what you can bring to the role.

 - Grammar and spelling must be correct and the layout neat and consistent.